 Hesse Street Revitalisation

-To preserve and improve Hesse Street, The Borough of Queenscliffe is designing a plan for the street’s future.
-We’ve completed a first round of consultation and are using that feedback to inform a draft plan.
+To preserve and improve Hesse Street, the Borough of Queenscliffe is designing a plan for the street’s future.

 Why are we revitalising Hesse Street?